man-shu/ensemble-fmri/README.md

 ### Run the experiments

-For results to generate Fig 2 and Fig 3 (over varying training sizes) in the paper:
+To generate numbers plotted in Fig 2 and Fig 3 (over varying training sizes) in the paper:

 * with DiFuMo features, run the following command: